dwyl/hapi-auth-github/README.md

 ## Why?

-We use *GitHub* for ***all*** our coding projects and are building a tool to keep track of all them: https://github.com/dwyl/tudo
+We use *GitHub* for ***all*** our coding projects and are building

 Given that other people will have projects that need GitHub Authentication,
 we have *de-coupled* our OAuth code into this re-useable Hapi Plugin.